Gentrification happened to me in steps.

-All of which makes me wonder where Black and brown bodies “should” go.
+All of this makes me wonder where Black and brown bodies “should” go.
 The answer is a complicated one as we watch police brutality, the school to prison pipeline and the prison industrial complex claim our kin.
-We are proven time and time again that Black people/communities/families are expendable.
-Not even when we march peacefully, exclaiming #BlackLivesMatter do we receive empathy, understanding, or visibility.
-What do we then do with the stress of invisibility, loss and grief, and it’s effect on our bodies on more than a psychological level?
+We are proven time and time again that Black people, families, and communities are expendable.
+Not even when we march peacefully, exclaiming #BlackLivesMatter, do we receive empathy, understanding, or visibility.
+What do we then do with the stressors of invisibility, loss, and grief, and their effects on our bodies?

 To be honest, I am still angry.
-Every time I see a group of blonde blue-eyed hipsters skateboard through block parties or walk down the subway stairs to take the Manhattan bound C train — a platform crowded with Black and brown people with their strollers, their locs and twist-outs, the AAVE that echoed across train tracks and back — I feel a paradoxical sense of displacement; they don’t belong here, but soon enough they’ll become the status quo, and I won’t belong here.
+Every time I see a group of blonde, blue-eyed hipsters skateboard through block parties or walk down the subway stairs to take the Manhattan bound C train — a platform crowded with Black and brown people with their strollers, locs and twist-outs, and the AAVE that echoes across train tracks and back — I feel a paradoxical sense of displacement.
+They don’t belong here, but soon enough they’ll become the status quo, and I won’t belong here.

 And at the rate gentrification is going, I’m not sure I’ll belong anywhere.

-(Feature Image: A black and white photo of a person’s face in 3/4 profile.
-They are on a mobile phone.
-They have short straight hair and are wearing a hat.
-They are wearing a striped long-sleeved shirt.
+(Feature Image: A black and white photo of a person’s face in 3/4 profile as they hold a cell phone to their ear.
+They have dark skin, short straight hair, and are wearing a hat and striped long-sleeved shirt.
 Source: Johnny Silvercloud)